DenefLab/flux-tools/lessons/02-login.md

 ```

 However, you might have seen in the login message that both the home and scratch
 drives are NOT for longterm data storage.
-FLUX will actually delete your files if
+In fact, FLUX will delete your files if
 you leave them on the scratch drive for longer than 3 months without touching them.
 They will send you a couple of warning emails beforehand, though.

 Therefore, it's best
 to have another server (the Denef lab has an nfs drive) that is designed for storage.
 After you run your analysis, you should get into the habit of transferring all of
-your results to this alternative location and removing it from the scratch drive
+your results to this alternative location and removing it from the scratch drive.

 # Easier login